 Try closing and opening your browser.
 Then, try logging in on a different browser.
-If you keep facing technical issues, please send a message to the course instructor explaining your problem via MyCourses.
+If you keep facing technical issues, please email the course instructor explaining your problem to firstname.lastname@example.org.

 I have a non-technical problem or a suggestion related to the course content, web design, site accessibility or another.
 How should I proceed?

 If you have a problem that was not described here or any ideas to improve the website, please contact us.
 Your email will be confidential.

 How do you address the EU digital accessibility standard?

 All videos linked in this website were developed before September 2020 (please see the Aalto note on that subject in this link).
 Many of the course videos, images and external websites were not developed by Aalto University and this course just provides the link to them as they are being mentioned as examples.
 Please note that Aalto University doesn’t respond on their behalf.